kingmonster07/Mall-Customer-Data/README.md

 # Questions:
 #1.
 Typically what age group spends the least and most?  <br />
 #2.
 What gender spends the least and most?  <br />
 #3.
-What 5 people have the highest and lowest spending score <br />
+What 5 people have the highest and lowest spending score? <br />
 #4.
 What is the average income of the people going to this mall?  <br />
 #5.
 Of the people who go to this mall, what age group has the most amount of money? <br />
 #6.
 Of the people who go to this mall, what gender has the most amount of income?  <br />